lkesteloot/unsong/unsong.md

 “I’m standing right here, making your food!”
 Erica shouted from the kitchen.

-“So are you guys some kind of Stevensite group, or…” I started to ask.
+“So are you guys some kind of Stevensite group, or...”
+I started to ask.
 Ana put a finger to her mouth, and whispered “Shhhhhhhhh.
 She’ll hear you.”

 Erica came in bearing four plates of toast.
 “I’m glad you asked!” she said in an inappropriately chirpy voice, and picked Stevens’ [i]The Temple And The Marketplace[/i] off the shelf.
 “Have you read this?”